tosdr/tosback-versions/BBC/Terms of Service.md

 **c.
 Play it safe**

-When you watch or play an app or game, be aware of your surroundings and use your device safely.
+Be aware of your surroundings especially when you’re using our services or content on the move and always use your device safely.

 Don’t use our 360° and virtual reality apps if you: